 A common source for SBIs are so called “reportable actions.”
-Lawyers are required to self-report certain events under Business and Professions Code section 6068(o), such as the imposition of judicial sanctions in excess of $1000 (except for discovery sanctions.)
-Failure to self report within 30 days is itself a cause of discipline.
-Banks are required to report dishonored items on client trust accounts (Bus. & Prof. Code ¬ß6091.1.)
+Lawyers are required to self-report certain events under Business and Professions Code section 6068(o), such as the imposition of judicial sanctions of $1000 or more (except for discovery sanctions.)
+Failure to self-report within 30 days is itself a cause for discipline.
+Banks are required to report dishonored items on attorneys’ and law firms’ client trust accounts (Bus. & Prof. Code § 6091.1.)
 Courts and insurers are also required to report certain events.

-Criminal prosecution agencies are required to report the filing an indictment or information charging an attorney with a crime (Bus. & Prof. Code ¬ß6101.)
+Criminal prosecution agencies are required to report the filing of an indictment or information charging an attorney with a felony or misdemeanor (Bus. & Prof. Code § 6101.)

 STRUCTURE OF THE DISCIPLINE SYSTEM